jasper-perf/ace/docs/inclusivepublishing/src/ace-start.md

 ### Install Ace

-* After installing Node, open a shell window
+* After installing Node, open a terminal window
 * Type `$ npm install ace-core -g` to install Ace

-If everything went smoothly, you should now be able to run the `ace` command in your shell.
+If everything went smoothly, you should now be able to run the `ace` command in your terminal window.
 Try typing

 ```
 $ ace --help